Mercilon

 - have ever had pancreatitis (inflammation of the pancreas)

-- have cancer affected by sex hormones such as breast cancer
+- have cancer affected by sex hormones, such as breast cancer

-If you think you might be off your feet for a long time, such as after having an operation, speak to your doctor.
+If you might be off your feet for a long time, such as after having an operation, speak to your doctor.
 Your risk of blood clots can increase after an operation, so your doctor may ask you to stop taking Mercilon temporarily.

 Speak to your doctor before taking Mercilon if you have: